Image

 Strategic planning tips for K12

-See thoughtexchange in action — watch the product tour, what is strategic planning in education.
+See thoughtexchange in action — start the product tour, what is strategic planning in education.

 Strategic planning is the process of setting goals, deciding on actions to achieve those goals, and mobilizing the resources needed to take those actions.
 A strategic plan describes how goals will be achieved using available resources.